19 – Knee butterflies and downward press (Ryōhiza futte osaete)¶

 Description¶

-The practitioner sits with the soles of the feet together and the knees open to the sides.
+The practitioner sits with the soles of the feet together and the knees open out to the sides.

-The exercise is performed in two phases:
+The exercise is performed in two parts:

 Purpose¶

-- activate and relax the adductors
+- activate and relax the inner thighs

-- improve circulation in the hip area
+- improve circulation

 - relaxed movement in the first phase